Prologue: Remembrance

 Glythe nodded. ”Bacon.
 Arnis!”

-Arnis ran back up to the table and set a large plate down with a slight bow.
-“Told you it was almost done—”
+Arnis ran back up to the table and set a large plate of bacon down with a slight bow. ”Told you it was almost done—”

 ”Go away,” Glythe said.

-“You know,” Glythe pulled his hair back into a topknot, “Gorf and I bumped into some fun people on the road.
-Turns out there’s going to be a circus here tomorrow.
-I know tomorrow’s not your birthday, but—”
+”You know,” Glythe pulled his hair back into a topknot, ”Gorf and I ran into some people on the road.
+Turns out there’s a circus coming tomorrow.”

 ”Really?”
 Juice asked, not sure if she was more excited about the circus or the bacon.
 Across the room, she saw Arnis eying their table.

-“Really!”
-Gorf chimed in.
-“I always thought this guy was a big clown.”
+”Really,” Gorf chimed in. ”Always thought this guy belonged in a circus...”

 Juice turned her head, bracing to see Glythe let fly with harsh words or fists, but he never did.
 Instead, she saw him chuckling.